 The Basilica of Sant'Apollinare Nuovo, built by Theoderic (493-526) next to his palace, was originally used as a Palatine Church of Arian religion.
 After the Byzantine reconquest and consecration to the orthodox faith (mid-6th century), the Basilica was dedicated to St. Martin, bishop of Tours.
 Tradition has it that in the 9th century the relics of St. Apollinaris were removed from the Basilica of Sant’Apollinare in Classe and transported here.
 On that occasion, the church was dedicated to Saint Apollinaris and called “Nuovo” (new) in order to differentiate it from the church of the same name in Classe.

 The gabled façade of the Basilica is marked by two side pilasters and provided with a mullioned window, topped by two small openings.
 Originally, it was probably delimited by a four-sided porch; today it is decorated with a simple but well-balanced 16th-century marble porch.
 On the right side of the façade rises a cylindrical bell-tower dating back to the 9th or 10th century.

 The Basilica is situated in the controlled traffic zone of the city centre.
-Bus stop for all city lines 200m away, parking space for coaches 200m away, car park 100m away, railway station 700m away.
-Close to City Art Gallery, Theodoric's Palace and S. Maria in Porto.
+The bus stop for all city lines 200m away, parking space for coaches 200m away, car park 100m away, the railway station 700m away.
+Close to City Art Gallery, Theodoric's Palace and S. Maria in Porto

 Edited by the editorial team